Raymond179/tamtam_assignment/README.md

 - Load more Instagram posts button
 - Possibility to click on a post to show more information

 NOTE: I couldn't access TamTam's instagram feed because my request was not accepted.
-For that reason I chose to use my girlfriend's Instagram.
+Because I wanted to build the feed anyway, I chose to use my girlfriend's Instagram.

 ## Result
 https://raymondkorrel.nl/tamtam-assignment